pgajdos/apache-rex/README.md

   Full path to `sed` command (required for some Filter example definitions).
 * `AREX_ROTATELOGS_COMMAND`
   Full path to `rotatelogs` or `rotatelogs2` command (required e. g. in piped logs).
+* `AREX_SOFTHSM2_SO`
+  mailny used in lib/softhsm, it is softhsm shared library module